lmatosevic/chatgpt-cli/README.md

 # ChatGPT - Command Line Interface

-> CLI tool for interacting with ChatGPT using your favorite terminal
+> CLI tool for interacting with ChatGPT using terminal

 ## Requirements